YoannPa/BiocompR/README.md

 <img src="img/EVA_plot3.png">
 </p>

 It appears that Fibroblasts are clearly groupes together, while hESC and hiPS are mixed together in the same groups.
-Knowing that hiPS are supposed to have very similar properties than hESCs, this analysis confirm that is no visible difference between hESC and hiPS when looking at the 3 first eigenvectors.
+Knowing that hiPS are supposed to have very similar properties than hESCs, this analysis confirm that there is no visible difference between hESC and hiPS when looking at the 3 first eigenvectors.
 While 3rd eigenvector seems to almost separate Fibroblasts from hESC + hiPS, what the 2nd eigenvector represent is unclear.

 So is there any eigenvector able to discriminate hESC, hiPS ?
 When looking at the different plot computed, it appears that actually the eigenvector 7 achieves to discriminate some hiPS samples from hESC samples, but not completely: